 News Item Texts: Function, Structure, Features, and Exercises

-hen you hear the word "news", what do you have in mind?
-Yes, I bet the word "news" is very familiar to all of us today.
-We watch news on the television, read it on printed media be it online on the internet or offline such as in newspapers.
-It usually refers to a particular piece of news, usually from a journalistic source, dealing with a particular story.
+What comes to your mind when you hear the word "news"?
+Undoubtedly, the term "news" is quite familiar to all of us today.
+We consume news through television, read it on various media platforms—whether online via the internet or offline in newspapers.
+It typically refers to a specific piece of information, often from a journalistic source, covering a particular story.

 News Text 1